ucla-vision/xivo/wiki.md

 OKVIS and VINS-Mono (marked with KF) perform iterative nonlinear least square on keyframes for state estimation, and thus are much slower in the state update step.

+### Accuracy

+We compared the performance of our system in terms of ATE and RPE on two publicly available datasets: TUM-VI and EuRoC.
+We achieve comparable pose estimation accuracy at a fraction of the computational cost of the top-performing open-source implementations.

-### TUM-VI
+#### TUM-VI

-The benchmark performance of this software on TUM-VI dataset is comparable to other top-performing open-source VIO systems.
-Also, our system runs at more than 100 Hz on a Intel Core i7 CPU at very low CPU consumption rate.
-The runtime can be further improved by utilizing CPU cache and memory better.
 The following table shows the performance on 6 indoor sequences where ground-truth poses are available.
 The numbers for OKVIS, VINS-Mono, and ROVIO are taken from the TUM-VI benchmark paper.
 The evaluation script of Ours-XIVO can be found in `misc/run_all.sh`.

 | Sequence | length | OKVIS (KF) | VINS-Mono (KF) | ROVIO | Ours-XIVO |
 |:---       | :---    | :---:   | :---:       | :---:   | :---:  |